fenago/pytest-quick-start-guide/testing-with-pytest/Lab_7.md

 to configure pytest, as discussed in Lab 6, Configuration In this case, addopts is used to turn on extra summary information for skips, xfails, and xpasses (-rsxX) and turn on showing local variables in stack traces

-(-l).
-It also defaults to shortened stack traces (--tb=short) and makes sure all markers used in tests are declared first (--strict).
-The markers section is where the markers are declared.

 Before running tox, you have to make sure you install it: